Lynx64/WiiVCLaunch/README.md

 # Wii VC Launch
-Wii U plugin to enhance launching Wii VC titles.
+Wii U plugin to enhance launching Wii VC titles and Wii Mode.

 ## Features
 - Select a display option (TV Only, TV and GamePad, etc.) with any controller